intershop/intershop-pwa/README.md

-# REST based storefront PoC

-The proof of concept for a REST based storefront clone of the Responsive Starter Store.
+# inSPIRED Progressive Web App

-It is supposed to implement the Family Page and the Registration Page as an Angular application based on the according pages from the Responsive Starter Store using only the REST API of the Intershop Commerce Management.
+An Angular based storefront clone of the Responsive Starter Store that communicates with the Intershop Commerce Management server via REST API only.

-The Family Page will be a playground for testing of paging, SEO, server side rendering, page load optimizations etc.

-The Registration Page will feature form handling, validation and interaction with data binding.

 ---